RETR0-OS/EPICS-AR-Fitness-Coach/README.md

 ### AI
 - Please list all endpoints in a detailed markdown file, their returned  JSON object format, and a description of the return values.
 - !!!**DO NOT PUSH ANY API TOKENS TO GITHUB**!!!!
 THIS IS VERY VERY VERY IMPORTANT.
 Please maintain a separate .env file for authentication tokens and add the file in the .gitignore.
 Removing any auth tokens from github commit history is a very big hassle and requires a repository rebase.
 This prevents us from rolling back to old commits in case anything breaks.
-Hence, please ensure before every push that there are no .env files stages in the commit.
+Hence, please ensure before every push that there are no .env files staged in the commit.